Effects of Heroin Use

 Regardless of the other immediate effects of the drug, the sensation of pleasure is often strong enough to make the individual want to use heroin again just to repeat the feeling.
-If the person responds to that desire and uses heroin repeatedly, a number of long-term mental and physical side effects can develop, as described by the Center for Substance Abuse Research.
+If the person responds to that desire and uses heroin repeatedly, a number of long-term mental and physical side effects can develop, including:

 Also over time, the person’s sense of feeling pleasure diminishes even when off the drug, leading the person to use heroin just to be able to feel good.
 This is when dependence on the drug develops along with addiction.